KbaHaxor/spring-file-upload-storage/README.md

 * Storing uploads as database BLOBs is more secure, but is not trivial to implement.
 * You also need a way to manage uploads in a timely manner, not keeping files around longer than necessary.

-Spring File Upload Storage aims to address the issues.
+Spring File Upload Storage aims to address these issues.

 ## Approach